sbollmannMRI/vnm/README.md

 open in VNC viewer:  http://localhost:5900
 ```

-## List of available software in the Desktop
+## List of available software in the Desktop (no need to download! already included in main container)
 * Datalad 0.13.0 (great interface for version control of data using git-annex)
 * Fish Shell 3.1.0 (shell with autocomplete)
 * Git 2.25.1 (version control)